rahulgarale/rahulgarale/README.md

 <!--
 **rahulgarale/rahulgarale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->

-Software Developer from India who is passionate about technologies.
-Besides programming, I enjoy travelling, listening to podcasts, and of course playing video games.Here are some ideas to get you started:
+Software Developer from India who is passionate about building web apps.

 - 🔭 I’m currently working @chenoa(as SSD)
 - 🌱 I’m currently learning Angular and React